TaitoUnited/full-stack-template/README.md

 "show-basic-auth": "echo Temporary basic auth username/password: TODO",
 ```

-#### Git settings
+#### GitHub settings

-Recommended settings for most projects:
+Recommended settings for most projects.

-* Options - Data services:
+Options:
-  * Allow GitHub to perform read-only analysis of this repository: on
+* Data services: Allow GitHub to perform read-only analysis: on
-  * Vulnerability alerts: on
+* Data services: Vulnerability alerts: on

-* Teams - Developers team: write permission
-  * NOTE: Fine-grained personal write permissions in case of a critical project.
-* Teams - Admins team: admin permission
-* Collaborators - Remove admin permission from the repository creator.
-* Collaborators - Add additional collaborators if required.
+Branches:
-* Branches - Default branch: dev
+* Default branch: dev
-* Branches - Protected branch: master (TODO more protection settings)
+* Protected branch: master (TODO more protection settings)

+Collaborators & teams:
+* Teams: Select admin permission for the Admins team
+* Teams: Select write permission for the Developers team
+* Collaborators: Add additional collaborators if required.
+* Collaborators: Remove repository creator (= yourself) from the collaborator list (NOTE: do this last!)

 #### Stack configuration

-Optional: You can enable `flow` or `typescript` by renaming the `.flowconfig-example` or `tsconfig-example.json` files and uncommenting the relevant lines in `.babelrc` and `webpack.base.js` files (TODO typescript support).
+Optional: You can enable `flow` or `typescript` by renaming the `.flowconfig-example` or `tsconfig-example.json` files and uncommenting the relevant lines in `.babelrc` and `webpack.base.js` files.
+(TODO requires also flow libs) (TODO typescript support)

 If you would rather use other technologies than react and node.js, you can copy alternative example implementations from [orig-template-alt](https://github.com/TaitoUnited/orig-template-alt/).